Baked Gnocchi with Sausage

 • Heavy Whipping Cream: heavy whipping cream creates the richest flavor.
 Feel free to use a lighter cream or milk, but it may not be as creamy.

-• Gnocchi: no need to cook it first!
+• Potato gnocchi: no need to cook it first!
 The gnocchi bakes right in the oven.
+Frozen or shelf-stable gnocchi will both work!

-• Chopped Spinach: for some color and nutritional value!
+• Chopped Fresh Spinach: for some color and nutritional value.

-1. Brown the sausage and aromatics: Cook the sausage and onion together in an oven-safe skillet until browned, then stir in garlic and seasonings.
-Cook for 1 minute.
+• Brown the sausage and aromatics: Cook the sausage and onion together in an oven-safe skillet until browned, then stir in garlic and seasonings.

-4. Add gnocchi: Stir in the gnocchi and spinach, mix to combine.
+• Add gnocchi: Stir in the gnocchi and spinach and mix to combine.

-5. Sprinkle with cheese: mozzarella and Parmesan, or choose your favorite varieties.
+• Sprinkle with cheese: Mozzarella and Parmesan, or choose your favorite varieties.

 Where can I find gnocchi?